Milwaukee: Name

-Native American peoples
+The etymological origin of the name Milwaukee is disputed.
+Wisconsin academic Virgil J. Vogel has said, "the name [...]
+Milwaukee is not difficult to explain, yet there are a number of conflicting claims made concerning it."

+One theory says it comes from the Anishinaabemowin/Ojibwe word mino-akking, meaning "good land", or words in closely related languages that mean the same.
+These included Menominee and Potawatomi.
+This theory was popularized by a line by Alice Cooper in the 1992 comedy film Wayne's World.
+Another theory is that it stems from the Meskwaki language, whose term for "gathering place" is mahn-a-waukee.
+The city of Milwaukee itself claims that the name is derived from mahn-ah-wauk, a Potawatomi word for "council grounds".

+The name of the future city was spelled in many ways prior to 1844.
+People living west of the Milwaukee River preferred the modern-day spelling, while those east of the river often called it Milwaukie.
+Other spellings included Melleokii (1679), Millioki (1679), Meleki (1684), Milwarik (1699), Milwacky (1761), Milwakie (1779), Millewackie (1817), Milwahkie (1820), and Milwalky (1821).
+The Milwaukee Sentinel used Milwaukie in its headline until it switched to Milwaukee on November 30, 1844.
+The city of Milwaukie, Oregon, retains the alternate spelling.

+Indigenous cultures

 Indigenous cultures lived along the waterways for thousands of years.
-The first recorded inhabitants of the Milwaukee area were various Native American tribes: the Menominee, Fox, Mascouten, Sauk, Potawatomi, and Ojibwe (all Algic/Algonquian peoples), and the Ho-Chunk (Winnebago, a Siouan people).
-Many of these people had lived around Green Bay before migrating to the Milwaukee area about the time of European contact.
+The first recorded inhabitants of the Milwaukee area were various Native American tribes: the Menominee, Meskwaki, Mascouten, Sauk, Potawatomi, and Ojibwe (all Algic/Algonquian peoples), and the Ho-Chunk (Winnebago, a Siouan people).
+Many of these people had lived around Green Bay before migrating to the Milwaukee area at about the time of European contact.

 In the second half of the 18th century, the Native Americans living near Milwaukee played a role in all the major European wars on the American continent.
 During the French and Indian War, a group of "Ojibwas and Pottawattamies from the far [Lake] Michigan" (i.e., the area from Milwaukee to Green Bay) joined the French-Canadian Daniel Liénard de Beaujeu at the Battle of the Monongahela.
 In the American Revolutionary War, the Native Americans around Milwaukee were some of the few groups to ally with the rebel Continentals.

 After the American Revolutionary War, the Native Americans fought the United States in the Northwest Indian War as part of the Council of Three Fires.
 During the War of 1812, they held a council in Milwaukee in June 1812, which resulted in their decision to attack Chicago in retaliation against American expansion.
-This resulted in the Battle of Fort Dearborn on August 15, 1812, the only known armed conflict in the Chicago area.
+This resulted in the Battle of Fort Dearborn on August 15, 1812, the only known armed conflict in Chicago.
 This battle convinced the American government to remove these groups of Native Americans from their indigenous land.
 After being attacked in the Black Hawk War in 1832, the Native Americans in Milwaukee signed the 1833 Treaty of Chicago with the United States.
 In exchange for ceding their lands in the area, they were to receive monetary payments and lands west of the Mississippi in Indian Territory.